Flyball: Pass Calling

 Flyball teams with fast dogs and tight passes run into the limits of human perception when it comes to accurate estimation of the distance between the dogs when the returning dog passes through the plane of the start/finish line.

 Some teams use digital video cameras to record the pass, and then review frame-by-frame to develop an estimate of distance, but the traditional frame rate of 30 frames per second (FPS) can present a problem in that it is unlikely to capture a frame of the exact moment the returning dog breaches the plane of the start/finish line.
 More recently, high-speed consumer cameras such as the Casio Exilim EX-FH100 have been used to record video at much higher frame rates.

 Some teams have started using software designed for other sports, such as the cSwing Golf Analysis tool, to aid in the capture and review of high speed camera footage of flyball passes.

 Fastest recorded singles time

+Maybe (owned and trained by Jennifer McAllister of Cedar Rapids, IA) recorded a time of 3.383 seconds at Jefferson, Wisconsin on 21 June 2025.
+They are with On the Flipside flyball team of Omaha, NE.

-Fume (owned and trained by Barbara Bunday) from Paws on the Run flyball team from Leicestershire UK recorded a time of 3.40 seconds, recorded at Horseley Fen 31 December 2021.
+Fume (owned and trained by Barbara Bunday) from Paws on the Run flyball team from Leicestershire, UK, recorded a time of 3.40 seconds, recorded at Horseley Fen 31 December 2021.